githubzohaib/Snake-Water-Gun-Game/README.md

-# 🎮 Snake Water Gun Game - Day 56 of #UltimatePythonCourse:
+# 🎮 Snake Water Gun Game - Day 56 of TheUltimatePythonCourse:

 I had the opportunity to develop a Snake Water Gun game as part of my Python learning journey on the 56th day of the course.
 Here's a brief breakdown of the rules I followed: